tinc2k/cheatsheets/postgres.md

 ```
 SELECT * FROM "User" ORDER BY "User".id DESC;

-DELETE FROM "User" WHERE "User"."username"='nikola@tesla.com';
-DELETE FROM "Gift" CASCADE WHERE "Gift"."userId"=112;

 -- count Installations by user
 SELECT
 	row_number() OVER (ORDER BY "User"."id") AS "#",